amandewatnitrr/zenatix-intern-selection/README.md

 pip install -r requirements.txt
 ```

-## Edit config section in the Edge code
+## Edit config section in the Edge and Server code

 1. You must have created your own Realtime Firebase Database